KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 # Tanzu GenAI Platform installer

-TL;DR - A powershell script that automates the install of VMware Tanzu Platform, a private PaaS which includes AI capabilities, on VMware vSphere with minimal resource requirements.
+TL;DR - A powershell script that automates the install of VMware Tanzu Platform, a private PaaS which includes AI services, on VMware vSphere with minimal resource requirements.

-The installer takes minimum set of parameters, validates them, and then performs the install of the platform which includes VMware Tanzu Operations Manager, BOSH Director, Cloud Foundry runtime, VMware Postgres, and GenAI service with models that have embedding, chat, and tools capabilities.
-Optionally, Tanzu Hub (global control plane) can be installed.
+The installer takes minimum set of parameters, validates them, and then performs the install of the platform which includes Foundation Core (Tanzu Operations Manager), BOSH Director, Elastic Application Runtime, Postgres, and AI Services with models that have embedding, chat, and tools capabilities.
+Optionally, Tanzu Hub (global control plane with observability) can be installed.

-The script, when ran after an install with "stop" or "start", can stop or start the whole platform.
+The script, when ran after an install with "stop" or "start", can stop or start the whole Tanzu Platform.

 Note:
-- The script uses what is known as the Small Footprint Tanzu Platform for Cloud Foundry which is a repackaging of Tanzu Platform for Cloud Foundry into a smaller deployment with fewer VMs which is perfect for POC and sandbox work.
+- The script uses what is known as the Small Footprint Elastic Application Runtime which is a repackaging of Elastic Application Runtime into a smaller deployment with fewer VMs which is perfect for POC and sandbox work.
-- There are some limitations with small footprint which can be found [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-2/tpcf/toc-tas-install-index.html#limits).
+- There are some limitations with small footprint which can be found [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/elastic-application-runtime/10-3/eart/toc-tas-install-index.html#limits).

 For a much more comprehensive automated install of Tanzu Platform, which uses [Concourse](https://concourse-ci.org/), check out the [Platform Automation Toolkit for Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/platform-automation-toolkit-for-tanzu/5-3/vmware-automation-toolkit/docs-index.html)